SourcePointUSA/ios-cmp-app/README.md

 ### 1. How big is the SDK?

-The SDK is pretty slim, there are no assets, no dependencies, just pure code.
-Since we use Swift, its size will vary depending on the configuration of your project but it should not exceed `500 Kb`.
+The library adds approximately 2.8 MB to your app’s final binary (measured using Xcode’s Archive in Release mode on arm64).
+Notice this number may vary depending on your app's minimum iOS deployment target and whether you build it for Debug or Release.

 ### 2. What's the lowest iOS version supported?